The Elements of a Legally Enforceable Contract in My State

 The Contract Should Be in Writing

 In some cases, a verbal agreement is sufficient to create a legal contract.
-But it is generally a good idea to get any contract in writing, as written contracts are easier to enforce than oral contracts.
+However, it is generally a good idea to get a written contract to create a legally binding agreement.
+Written contracts are easier to enforce than oral contracts.
+An agreement may be unenforceable if there is no evidence.

-Also, keep in mind that some types of contracts must be in writing to be enforceable under Texas law (a requirement known as the statute of frauds).
-This includes contracts for the sale of real estate or sale of goods worth more than $500, as well as any agreement whose terms cannot be performed within one year.
+Also, keep in mind that some types of contracts must be in writing for enforceability (a requirement known as the statute of frauds).
+In many states, this includes contracts for the sale of real estate or the sale of goods worth more than $500, as well as any agreements not capable of performance within one year.

 “If the deal falls through, and you wind up in court, your contract is more likely to be enforced if it was drafted by an experienced attorney,” says Martinez.
-“Having an attorney draft your contract will ensure that the language clearly and unambiguously reflects what was—and was not—agreed to.
+“Having an attorney draft your contract will ensure that the language clearly and unambiguously reflects what was — and was not — agreed to.
 This will greatly assist you in recovering damages resulting from the other side’s breach.”

 What do I do next?